-\item \emph{Each physical (in-memory) materialization format is handled by a dedicated set of read/write/build/\dots \ sub-opera\-tors.} This decouples the processing of data from where and how it is stored.
-Consequently, other sub-operators become independent of the physical formats of their inputs and outputs and are, thus, more generic.
-One high-level example is to have different scan sub-operators for reading base tables or intermediate materializations in RDMA windows such that a single partitioning sub-operator implementation can consume inputs of two different scan operators (or any other operator) instead of having two specialized partitioning operators (see Section~\ref{sec:complex-plans:partitioned-hash-join}).
+\item \emph{Use dedicated sub-operators for each physical (in-memory) data materialization format.} This decouples the processing of data from where and how it is stored.
+Consequently, other sub-operators become independent of the physical formats of their inputs and outputs and are more generic.
+One high-level example is to have different scan sub-operators for reading base tables or intermediate materializations in RDMA buffers.
+That way, a single partitioning sub-operator implementation can consume inputs of two different scan operators (or any other operator) instead of having two specialized partitioning operators (see Section~\ref{sec:complex-plans:partitioned-hash-join}).

-\item \emph{High-level control flow is expressed as (nested) operators.} This allows connecting plan fragments of sub-operators that express the heavy-lifting data processing through the same operator interface.
-In monolithic operators, such orchestration logic is typically implemented as imperative code that is specific to that operator and, thus, makes it necessary to reimplement the data path as imperative code as well.
-One high-level example is to express the in-memory join of two partition pairs occurring in a classical partitioned hash join as a nested query plan that is executed for each pair of matching partitions, which allows using partition-unaware sub-operators in the inner plan.
+\item \emph{Express high-level control flow as (nested) operators. } This allows connecting plan fragments of sub-operators that express the heavy-lifting data processing through the same operator interface.
+In monolithic operators, such orchestration logic is usually implemented as imperative code specific to that operator and, thus, it makes it necessary to reimplement the data path as imperative code as well.
+One high-level example is to express the in-memory join of two partition pairs occurring in a classical partitioned hash join as a nested query plan that is executed for each pair of matching partitions.
+That allows the use of partition-unaware sub-operators in the inner plan.
 We introduce the \texttt{NestedMap} sub-operator for this purpose below (Section~\ref{sec:complex-plans:partitioned-hash-join}). \end{enumerate}